ESIPFed/science-on-schema.org/decisions/77-temporalCoverageGuidance.md

     }
 }
 ```
 4. The dataset's temporalCoverage is described using the time:Interval, time:Instant, time:TimePosition, time:inTimePosition elements from ([OWL Time](http://www.w3.org/2006/time)) with a geological date/age range with uncertainties.
 Use a decimal value with appropriate timescale temporal reference system(TRS), date/age abbreviation, uncertainty value and at what sigma.
-The human readable description can be found in the description field: "Isotopic ages determined at the bottom and top of a stratigraphic section in the Columbia River Basalts"
+The human readable description can be found in the description field: "Isotopic ages determined at the bottom and top of a stratigraphic section in the Columbia River Basalts".

+   *Example*:

 ```
 {
     "@context": {